deckerweb/toolbar-extras-givewp/README.md

 🚀 Quick Access to Your Donation Campaigns with Give directly from your Toolbar.
 View and edit your donation transactions, donors and form campaigns.
 Access reports and typical filter views directly from the Admin Bar - within the Admin or from the frontend of your site.

-Perfect for non-profit organisation and private donation fundraising campaigns: This smart WordPress plugin just adds missed and **very useful admin links** for Give Donations to your Toolbar / Admin Bar.
+Perfect for non-profit organisations and private donation fundraising campaigns: This smart WordPress plugin just adds missed and **very useful admin links** for Give Donations to your Toolbar / Admin Bar.
 Save mouse travel and scrolling time.
-Get more productive.
+Get more productive - and focus on your campaigns instead of searching for settings ... 😉

 https://www.youtube.com/watch?v=SWBucl9EJBM